salilbhadauria/scorpious/README.md

 On environments/CONFIG.tfvars file for your environment/region/cloud you will need to update the following variables:

  - bucket
- - account

-Bucket name gets calculated from those two variables.

 Creating the bucket and updating the terraform code will be done by running the terraform_init_backend.sh script.

-Note: Terraform does not support interpolations on the bucket definition for the backend, hence this script.

 Update environments/CONFIG.tfvars file for your environment/region/cloud using environments/integration.tfvars as example.